MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

     In **Connect using** > **Ethernet**, note the URL that will be used for the remote debugging connection.

-1. Install [Remote Tools for Microsoft Edge](https://www.microsoft.com/store/productId/9P6CMFV44ZLT) from the Microsoft Store on your Hololens 2 device.
+1. Install [Remote Tools for Microsoft Edge](https://www.microsoft.com/store/productId/9P6CMFV44ZLT) from the Microsoft Store on your HoloLens 2 device.

 1. In Microsoft Edge, go to the Device Portal URL that you previously noted.
 Verify that the **Confirm security settings** page is loaded (in the **Windows Device Portal** tab):